Blaze-Leo/Point-Drivator/README.md

 # Point-Drivator

-Given a path, it simulates the movement of a point in that path from the source to a destination including obstacles.
+Given a path including obstacles and a boundary, it simulates the movement of a point in that path from the source to a destination.